Les Maisons Brûlées is an estate founded by Michel Augé -a former head of one of the first biodynamic cooperatives in France- and his wife Beatrice.

 Michel's got some honey going!

-The bees play an essential role in the vines, as do the hundreds of insects (most microscopic) that inhabit and feed from the various wild flowers and plants.
+The bees play an essential role in the vines, as do the hundreds of insects that inhabit and feed from the various wild flowers and plants (most are microscopic).
 Also, butterflies:

-"As long as there are butterflies in your vineyards, the berry worms (verre de la grappe)-which are night moths themselves- will go away.
+"As long as there are butterflies in your vineyards, the berry worms (verre de la grappe)-which are actually a type of night moth- will go away.
 All you need to attract butterflies are flowers and plants."

 Luckily, over 70 types of wild plants grow in the vineyard.